Luracast/Restler/README.md

 $r->handle(); //serve the response
 ```

-If you have successfuly completed Installation Step 2, you should have
+If you have successfully completed Installation Step 2, you should have
 [Restler API Explorer](https://github.com/Luracast/Restler-API-Explorer) installed in `vendor/Luracast/explorer` folder
-Create a symoblic link of `vendor/Luracast/explorer/dist` or copy the folder and name it as `explorer`
+Create a symbolic link of `vendor/Luracast/explorer/dist` or copy the folder and name it as `explorer`

 Place the explorer in the same folder as the `index.php`

-Explore the api and try it out by opending `explorer/index.html` from the web root on your browser
+Explore the api and try it out by openings `explorer/index.html` from the web root on your browser

 Happy Exploring! :)

-You may use the following php doc comments to anotate your methods.
+You may use the following php doc comments to annotate your methods.
 All tags except @url can also be defined at the class level.

 <table>